PinJui/CS_T0828_HW2/README.md

 ## Introduction
 This homework requires to train a digit detector to detect the digits inside a given image.

-The given dataset is a subset of SVHN[1]dataset, which has 33042 training images and 13068 test image of Format 1 in the SVHN.
+The given dataset is a subset of SVHN<a href="#ez"> [1] </a>dataset, which has 33042 training images and 13068 test image of Format 1 in the SVHN.

 Image Example: